mharkess/EcoSwitch/EcoSwitch_Casing_and_install/readme_installation.md

 #### 4.Fix the M3 screw locks at the end to stabilize the screws.

-#### Potential Issues
-If you are having trouble connecting to the EC2 instance, you can follow this [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) about SSH connection to EC2.

-#### Potential Errors
-Some most of the errors that were encountered when deploying the website appeared during the build phase of the deployment.
-If you do get an error, you can click on the stage that failed during deployment to view the console logs.
-The most common errors were missing libraries (which can be added to the script above) or common coding mistakes as undeclared variables.

 ## Contact
 If there are any further questions about the application project, please contact the lead developer via email.